PDLT-University-of-York/test-split-site/docs/ultra/documents.md

 ![A HTML block used to embed an interactive Xerte object](images/documents-block-html.png)

-Use the HTML block to embed third-party content, such as [interactive Xerte objects](../other-tools/xerte.md#embed-xerte-objects), [Padlet pinboards](../other-tools/padlet.md#embed-a-padlet) or [asynchronous Mentimeter surveys](../other-tools/mentimeter/asynchronous-use.md#embed-in-another-platform).
+Use the HTML block to embed third-party content, such as [interactive Xerte objects](../other-tools/xerte.md#embed-xerte-objects) or [asynchronous Mentimeter surveys](../other-tools/mentimeter/asynchronous-use.md#embed-in-another-platform).
 You can also use this block to manually embed Panopto or YouTube.

 Make sure that the sharing settings of the third-party object allow your students to view the item.